The old village

 Food of Licenza

-The culinary specialties of Licenza are sagne (typical kind of pasta) with fresh small tomato and peperoncino sauce combined with the ancient tradition of spelt, typical dish of the festival that takes place during the summer season such as Sagra della Cimabella which generally takes place at the end of August each year, involving all the people in a harmonious way as it offers an intense program for adults and children.
+The culinary specialty of License are the sagne (typical pasta format) with fresh tomatoes and chili sauce combined with the millennial tradition of spelled, a typical dish of the festival and of the village festivals that take place during the summer such as the Donut Festival which generally it takes place towards the end of August each year, harmoniously involving all the people who take part in it as it offers an intense program for young and old.